We recommend these books

 He is the author of Free to Learn: Why Unleashing the Instinct to Play Will Make Our Children Happier, More Self-Reliant, and Better Students for Life (Basic Books, 2013), author of Psychology, a highly regarded college textbook, and he writes a popular blog for Psychology Today magazine entitled "Freedom to Learn".

-Below you can find professor's presentation (split into 5 parts for convenience) MC'd by Sandi Phoenix with a panel discussion at the end.
+Click on the image and you can find professor's presentation (split into 5 parts for convenience) MC'd by Sandi Phoenix with a panel discussion at the end.